Opinion: Our civic duties do not end with the election cycle

 The American people have voted and their voices have been heard.
 However, as the climatic thrill of the election dials down and people are still habitually turning on and off their televisions for news updates, many Americans are asking “what happens now?”

-A record breaking number of votes were casted this election and thousands of people volunteered as poll workers to uphold our democratic system yet, our civic responsibilities as citizens do not end with the election cycle.
+A record-breaking number of votes were cast this election and thousands of people volunteered as poll workers to uphold our democratic system yet, our civic responsibilities as citizens do not end with the election cycle.

 The people have been able to bring the White House back into a sense of normalcy however having a president who believes in unity, who will condemn white supremacy, and advocates for science and truth is the bare minimum.
 America is still divided, systemic racism has yet to be dismantled, and COVID-19 has reached over 10 million cases.
 Our country is far from being perfect.